Acknowledgement, redress, closure: Why reparations for Black Americans are needed

 Unsurprisingly, these inequities have devastating impacts on housing, health, education, and environmental safety in Black American communities.

 When tracing the history of political and economic disenfranchisement, we can draw a direct line from past to present.
-We can also see that nothing will change unless the government and other institutions make amends for generations of exploitation, which is still being wrought through continued racist policies.
+We can also see that nothing will change unless the government and other institutions make amends for generations of exploitation.

 But it's not enough just to reset the scales of economic power.
-The government also needs to show it's doing some serious self-reflection and taking concrete steps to ensure nothing like this ever happens again by investing in education and remembrance.
+The government also needs to show it's taking concrete steps to ensure nothing like this ever happens again by dismantling structures of racism and investing in education and remembrance.

-For these reasons, it's impossible to overstate the moral necessity for developing a robust reparations program – with Black Americans at the head of decision-making processes.
+For these reasons and more, it's impossible to overstate the moral necessity for developing a robust reparations program – with Black Americans at the helm.

 Cover photo: IMAGO / ZUMA Wire